Why returns are eating 15-30% of DTC margin (and the costs merchants don't count)

-Most merchants track returns as a single number: the refund amount.
-That number is usually less than half the actual cost.
+Most merchants track returns as one number: the refund amount.
+That number is usually less than half the real cost.
 The rest hides in shipping line items, support payroll, inventory write-downs, and reconditioning costs that never appear in a single Shopify report.

-This is a full breakdown.
-Costs merchants track, costs they don't, and a framework for calculating your real return-margin drag.
+This is the full breakdown.
+Costs merchants track, costs they don't, and a framework for calculating the real return-margin drag.

 The 8 costs of a single return

-Using a $80 order as a worked example (typical DTC AOV):
+Using an $80 order as a worked example (typical DTC AOV):

 | Cost category | Amount | Where it hides |